fuxingloh/multi-labeler/README.md

 ## Features

+> **Psst!** For a more wholesome OSS governance solution check out [DeFiCh/oss-governance-bot](https://github.com/DeFiCh/oss-governance-bot).
+I am also the main contributor for the GitHub Action.

 - Single compiled javascript file, extremely fast.
 Use fewer credits!
 - Append based multi-labeler, using `.github/labeler.yml` as config.
 - Automatically fail if `labeler.yml` is malformed, type-checked.